mcdonald-r/PSTAT131/README.md

 # PSTAT131
-This repository holds the files needed for the homeworks and overall final project for this machine learning class.
+This repository holds the files needed for the homeworks of my statistical machine learning class.